 When bringing treats for class parties, items must be packaged.
 Cakes, cupcakes, cookies, treats, etc. must be purchased from a commercial bakery/store.
 For your child's birthday, check with the classroom teacher before bringing in treats.
 NO HOMEMADE items can be served to the students.

 COMMUNITY INVOLVEMENT

 Members of the community will be asked to read to, visit and make presentations to preschoolers as often as possible.
-Story hour with the Public Library will be promoted.
-Community field trips will be taken giving preschoolers an opportunity to observe local businesses in action.

 CONFERENCES

 Parent-teacher conferences may be arranged through email, notes, telephone calls, or personal visits.